 The Organization recognizes contributions when cash, securities or other assets; or an unconditional promise to give is received.
 Unconditional promises are recorded at their net realizable value.
 Unconditional promises to give that are expected to be collected in more than one year are initially recorded at fair value.
-That fair value is computed using a present value technique applied to anticipated cash flows discounted using a risk-free interest rate of 2.64% return, which as of December 31, 2020 and 2019, amounted to \$13,770 and \$18,360, respectively.
+That fair value is computed using a present value technique applied to anticipated cash flows discounted using a risk-free interest rate of 2.64% return, which as of December 31, 2021 and 2020, amounted to \$9,180 and \$13,770, respectively.
 Amortization of the resulting discount is recognized as additional contribution revenue in subsequent periods.
-As of December 31, 2020 and 2019, the unamortized discount was \$1,230 and \$1,640, respectively.
+As of December 31, 2021 and 2020, the unamortized discount was \$820 and \$1,230, respectively.
 Conditional promises to give with a measurable performance or other barrier and a right of return/right of release are not recognized until the conditions on which they depend have been met.

-Conditional promises to give with a measurable performance or other barrier and a right of return/right or release are not recognized until the conditions on which they depend have been met.
-As of December 31, 2020, the Organization received advances on conditional promises to give of \$179,167 which is recognized in the statement of financial position as a refundable advance.
+Conditional promises to give with a measurable performance or other barrier and a right of return/right of release are not recognized until the conditions on which they depend have been met.
+As of December 31, 2021 and 2020, the Organization received advances on conditional promises to give of \$175,000 and \$179,167, respectively, which is recognized in the statement of financial position as a refundable advance.